FindoraNetwork/findora-wiki/docs/guides/node-setup/manual-setup.md

 ```
 :::note
  For convenience, you can import the `sec_key` (aka private key) into any Findora wallet (Win/Mac wallet, mobile wallet, CLI wallet tool, etc.), to more conveniently check and manage your FRA balances or to view historical transaction data for this wallet address.
-The private key or the mnemonic should never be shared with anyone , even people from the Findora community or development team .
-Our mods will never ask for this information .
-It would be advisable to keep a backup of your mnemonic on a separate storage ,should you ever need to restore it.
+The private key or the mnemonic should never be shared with anyone, even with people from the Findora community or development team.
+Our mods will never ask for this information.
+It would be advisable to keep a backup of your mnemonic on a separate storage, should you ever need to restore it.
 :::
 ## Store security key
 Store your security key by running the following command
-    ```
     # For Testnet
     echo ${ROOT_DIR}/tmp.gen.keypair > ${ROOT_DIR}/testnet_node.key
     # For Mainnet
     echo ${ROOT_DIR}/tmp.gen.keypair > ${ROOT_DIR}/mainnet_node.key
-    ```

-### Store Mnemonic Words into ${ROOT_DIR}/node.mnemonic
+## Store Mnemonic Words into ${ROOT_DIR}/node.mnemonic
-For convenience in setting up your node via the fn tool, store your 24 mnemonic keywords (located inside tmp.gen.keypair) into ${ROOT_DIR}/node.mnemonic.
-To accomplish this, open the tmp.gen.keypair file and copy all of the 24 mnemonic keywords specific to your node.
+For convenience in setting up your node via the `fn` tool, store your 24 mnemonic keywords (located inside tmp.gen.keypair) into `${ROOT_DIR}/node.mnemonic`.
+To accomplish this, open the `tmp.gen.keypair` file and copy all of the 24 mnemonic keywords specific to your node.
 Then paste these 24 mnemonic keywords into the command below.
-Note: the 24 mnemonic keywords in the example command below (repair, drink, action, brass...) are examples. **Do not use them**
+Note: the 24 mnemonic keywords in the example command below (repair, drink, action, brass...) are examples. **Do not use them.**

 ```
 # ex)